Esports Foundation: Criticism

-The EWCF and the Esports World Cup have faced criticism for serving as a form of sportswashing by the Saudi government to divert attention from human rights issues, including restrictions on LGBTQ+ rights, women's rights, and freedom of expression.
+The EF and the Esports World Cup have faced criticism for serving as a form of sportswashing by the Saudi government to divert attention from human rights issues, including restrictions on LGBTQ+ rights, women's rights, and freedom of expression.
 This has led to withdrawals by teams such as Ex Oblivione (2024), ChrisCCH (2025), and GeoGuessr (2025).

+The EF was later alleged to have interfered with the selection process for South Korea's rosters at the planned 2026 Esports Nations Cup in Riyadh by pushing some players to represent the country in select titles.
+The move, which went against the selection process done by the Korea e-Sports Association (KeSPA), South Korea's appointed "National Team Partner", ultimately led to the Foundation removing KeSPA from the partner role.
+The Esports Foundation and KeSPA would later agree on the latter's return to the Esports Nations Cup.